gottesmm/gottesmm.github.io/proposals/sil-ownership-verifier.md

 # SIL Ownership Model

 We define the SIL ownership model by embedding ownership into SIL's SSA def-use edges.
-This is done by:
+This is done by defining:

-1. Defining a meet lattice of ownership kinds
+1. A bottom pseudo-lattice of ownership kinds.
-2. Defining all def-use edges as having an ownership kind produced by the edge's def and consumed by the edge's use.
+2. All def-use edges as having an ownership kind produced by the edge's def and consumed by the edge's use.
-3. Defining a program as being malformed if all def-use edges do not have compatible produced and consumed ownership kinds.
+3. A SIL program as being well formed iff all def-use edges have def-use ownership kinds that when intersected do not yield `ValueOwnershipKind::Invalid`.

-First, define the meet pseudo-lattice via the enum `ValueOwnershipKind` and the following cases:
+First, define the bottom pseudo-lattice via the enum `ValueOwnershipKind` and the following cases:

 * `Trivial`